go-go-golems/zine-layout/ttmp/2025-10-10/05-expansion-plan-for-zine-layout-platform.md

 This document provides step-by-step instructions for refactoring the zine-layout codebase to support first-class entities for image sequences, layout templates, laid-out images/pages, and complete zines.
 Since we're not maintaining backwards compatibility, we can start fresh with a clean database schema.
 Phase planning now derives from `ttmp/2025-10-10/09-system-specification-after-phase1-and-phase2.md`, and future work must replace the legacy `pkg/spread` module with the new `pkg/imagelayout` stack described there.

+> **Documentation cadence:**
+> - Use `ttmp/2025-10-10/07-phase2-backend-and-ui-progress-changelog.md` as your day-by-day build log.
+After every meaningful step (schema change, service update, CLI run, bugfix), append a new timestamped entry describing what changed, what worked, what failed, and the next actions.
+> - Keep `ttmp/2025-10-10/09-system-specification-after-phase1-and-phase2.md` as the canonical source of truth for the current architecture.
+Whenever behaviour, schema, or command inventory changes, update the relevant section in the spec immediately so newcomers have accurate reference material.
+> - Treat this expansion plan as the checklist.
+As you check off items, cross‑link to the matching changelog and spec updates so the three documents stay in sync.

 ---

 ## SECTION 1: Persistence & Data Model Overhaul